interrogator/corpkit/README.md

 corpkit@junglebook:no-corpus>
 ```

 Generally speaking, it has the comforts of home, such as history, search, backslash line breaking, and `ls` and `cd` commands.
+As in `IPython`, any command beginning with an exclamation mark will be executed by the shell.
 You can also write scripts and execute them with `corpkit script.ck`, or `./script.ck` if you have a shebang.

 ### Making projects and parsing corpora